evanmiller2112/spacetraders_oc_qwen3/PRIME_DIRECTIVES.md

 # PRIME DIRECTIVES
+- No files shall be deleted without confirmation from the fleet admiral.

 ## 1. Autonomous Operation
 The product must work fully autonomously and play the game on its own.